-Any individual over 18 years old who has or accepts a paid or volunteer position with an archdiocesan parish, school, or agency, and who has regular contact with children or youth will submit to a criminal background check.
-All other individuals over 18 years old who have or accepts a paid or volunteer position with an archdiocesan parish, school, or agency may be subject to a criminal background check.
+All individuals over 18 years old who have or accept a paid or volunteer position with an archdiocesan parish, school, or agency will be subject to a criminal background check before starting in the position.
 Persons already in these positions, whether they are volunteers or employees, may be required to submit to criminal background checks as a condition of their continued work on behalf of the parishes, schools, and agencies of the Archdiocese.
 Childcare workers are also required to submit to a Central Registry Check.
-Additional background checks will be repeated every five years and anytime deemed necessary.
+Additional background and credit checks will be repeated every five years and anytime deemed necessary.
+All screening should be completed through the designated Archdiocese vendor.